emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/05-base64vecu8.md

 ## Wrapping up

-Once you understand cross-contract calls and callbacks and where the logic should go, you can build just about anything on Axion.
+Once you understand cross-contract calls and callbacks and where the logic should go, you can build just about anything on Fermi.

 This might be a good time for a reminder that this crossword puzzle, which checks permissions to methods based on a public key, is a bit unusual.
 It's more common to have simple collections or mappings for allowed users, or utilize the `owner_id` field we set up.
-The account and access key system in Axion is quite powerful, and hopefully this tutorial helps stretch the limits of what's possible, like the seamless onboarding we have with the crossword puzzle.
+The account and access key system in Fermi is quite powerful, and hopefully this tutorial helps stretch the limits of what's possible, like the seamless onboarding we have with the crossword puzzle.

 Again, the final code for this chapter: